Table of Contents

 So here are the steps you need to take.

 First, the current stock price can be accessed from your brokerage account or any financial website.
 You will see Foxconn’s price listed in Taiwanese dollars.
-The Taiwan currency is called the New Taiwan dollar (abbreviated as NT$).
+The Taiwan currency is called the New Taiwan dollar (ted as NT$).
+As of this writing, US$1 = NT$31.10.

 As of this writing, the price is around NT$68.
 When this is converted into U.S. dollars, it is equal to about US$2.21.
 (As of this writing, US$1 = NT$30.8.)